 Empowering communities to eliminate hunger by providing food, education and resources through innovation and collaboration.

 Not to be confused with other food banks in Fort Worth, Tarrant Area Food Bank is a member of Feeding America.
 This national network of more than 200 nonprofit food banks serves all 50 states and U.S. Territories.
-We also belong to the Texas Food Bank Network, which coordinates sharing of food donations and other resources among the 19 member food banks.
+We also belong to Feeding Texas, which coordinates sharing of food donations and other resources among the 21 member food banks in the state.

 From the beginning, Tarrant Area Food Bank's business model involved collaborating with commercial food businesses and the community to obtain donated food and with other hunger-relief charities to distribute the food to families and individuals in need.

 Chartered by the State of Texas in December 1981, the Food Bank began distributing food in October of the following year.
 Three months later, at the end of 1982, it had distributed donated food to 50 charities in Fort Worth, thanks to commercial donors and a holiday food drive by the Fort Worth community.

 Since then, with the help of thousands of volunteers and more than 300 partner charities, Tarrant Area Food Bank has distributed more than 340,000,000 pounds of food and household products.

 In the late 1990s, we began implementing programs to complement our food distribution program.